AvnishRana25/Rakshak-ai/README.md

 🏆 Why Rakshak.ai Impresses

 Rakshak.ai is more than just another cyber-sec app—it is a production-grade, AI-upgraded doorman.
-What makes it hackathon-worthy, is that it has a great distance from the other projects by offering a fast, real-world, and high-impact problem solution with:
+What makes it industry-worthy, is that it has a great distance from the other projects by offering a fast, real-world, and high-impact problem solution with:

 Real-time, automated threat intelligence